giga-sec/gigaSec-Tech-Notes/3. Notes/+Home.md

 I think it could be really better to stuff everything inside of MOC because there's a chance you'll stumble upon an old note and you'd find it interesting and you'd view it
 But here can be a problem, it can get overwhelming as well as there could be a large of notes

+Auguest 19, 2022
+A problem

+My system has been perfect for reading articles, short tutorials or storing info from courses.
+However, a problem appears when I'm reading a book.
+Specifically, it is the abundancy of information that I needed to organize.
+This is the situation, I take notes with the whole chapter, then I reread the notes and hopefully I'll be able to make connections and lessen the words per note.

+This is a problem to me since it can get overwhelming and repetitive.
+Okay actually, it's how the notes aren't designed to be easily retrievable.
+Like there would be a dense information in a single note and I'd have a harder time thinking how my future self can read and understood this format note.
+Okay, so its actually the format of my notes.

+So I think I can say that the more words I accumulate in a single note, it can get harder to format my notes?
+Or maybe it's the many ideas bunch in a single note that aren't connected to each other?

+Okay, more precisely its the decision fatigue of where can I put this note to make a connection with it.
+And also the decision of how I can better format my notes to make the important details standout while also keeping the little details relevant

+So what solution do I expect?
+Hmmm... to expect a solution is I am not allowing myself to be flexible on other solutions that might be potentially better.

+We could perhaps start by reading a tutorial / article on how to take better notes while reading book